 If you find yourself going broke alot and you’re playing with less than 50 buy ins in your bankroll, you need to think about moving down to a level that your bankroll can afford.

 Poker Money & Personal Money

 Poker bankroll management is a key element to being a long-term winning player.
-It’s importance can’t be understated.
+The importance of being sensible with your bankroll can’t be overstated.
 It mixes common sense with budgeting skills and self-awareness.
 Assess your poker bankroll management today and ensure you are properly equipped next time you play.

 If you enjoyed this article perhaps you’d like to read our article on poker excel spreadsheets?